 Nano Banana with RubyLLM

-This is counterintuitive especially if you’re using RubyLLM which makes you think in terms of actions like paint, instead of chat.
+Google wired Nano Banana into the chat interface generateContent, not the image API’s predict.
+Counterintuitive if you’re using RubyLLM, which makes you think in terms of actions like paint instead of chat.

-The good news is that RubyLLM makes it super easy to use once you know that quirk.
-Only caveat: as of writing this post, you need the latest trunk or v1.9+ in the future, because that’s where we taught it how to unpack inline file data from chat responses.
+Once you know that quirk, it’s straightforward.
+Only caveat: you need the latest trunk or v1.9+, because that’s where we taught RubyLLM to unpack inline file data from chat responses.

 Wire It Up